Skip to content

 import { formatShortcut } from '@vielzeug/keymap';

-Returns '' and emits a dev warning for empty or invalid shortcuts.
+formatShortcut() returns '' and emits a development warning for invalid input.

 ts